Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 We close this preamble with a remark about the hybrid inference system’s technical implementation.
 In the following, we have turned to Lohmann's {\tt json} suite \cite{json;2021} and some utilities from Hermann's {\tt frugally-deep} library \cite{frugally-deep;2021} to import $\mathcal{F}_{6,8}(\cdot)$ and the {\tt Preprocess()} dependencies into C++. {\tt frugally-deep} provides a user-friendly interface for neural forward evaluations; however, we have reconstructed the internal mechanisms in $\mathcal{F}_{6,8}(\cdot)$ as a collection of weight matrices in OpenBLAS \cite{openblas;2021}.
-Compared with {\tt frugally-deep}, OpenBLAS offers up to sixty times faster inference (with compiler optimization\footnote{We used the flags {\tt -O2 -O3 -march=native} for C++11}) but requires arranging inputs in a specific form.
-To accommodate OpenBLAS constraints, we have first clustered data into batches.
-Then, we carried out predictions in \Cref{alg:MLSemiLagrangian} (\cref{alg:MLSemiLagrangian.prediction}) with one 32-bit {\tt sgemm}\footnote{\textbf{s}ingle-precision, \textbf{ge}neral \textbf{m}atrix-\textbf{m}atrix multiplication: $C = \alpha A B + \beta C$.} operation per simulation step.
-In particular, this lower-precision function has not affected our system's accuracy since $\mathcal{F}_{6,8}(\cdot)$ learned from $\mathcal{D}'$ with the default single-floating-point TensorFlow configuration.
-Lastly, each of the coming assays has run in a computer with 16GB RAM, 2.2GHz processor frequency, and no multi-threading.
-The reported wall times correspond to the shortest durations out of ten repetitions for every experiment.
+Compared with {\tt frugally-deep}, OpenBLAS offers up to sixty times faster inference (with compiler optimization enabled\footnote{We used the flags {\tt -O2 -O3 -march=native} for C++14.}) but requires arranging inputs in a specific form.
+To accommodate OpenBLAS constraints, we clustered data into batches first.
+Then, we performed predictions in \Cref{alg:MLSemiLagrangian} (\cref{alg:MLSemiLagrangian.prediction}) with one 32-bit {\tt sgemm}\footnote{\textbf{s}ingle-precision \textbf{ge}neral \textbf{m}atrix-\textbf{m}atrix multiplication: $C = \alpha A B + \beta C$, where $\alpha = 1$, and $\beta = 0$ in our case.} operation per simulation step.
+This lower-precision function has not affected our system's accuracy since $\mathcal{F}_{6,8}(\cdot)$ learned from $\mathcal{D}'$ with the default single-floating-point TensorFlow configuration.
+Lastly, each of the coming tests has run in a computer with 16 GB RAM, 2.2GHz processor frequency, and no multi-threading.
+The reported wall times correspond to the shortest durations of ten repetitions for every experiment.
 We have made available $\mathcal{F}_{6,8}(\cdot)$ and related objects used in this section at \url{https://github.com/UCSB-CASL/ECNet}.